 Can I use my home address to set up a business in Ireland?

-A requirement for setting up a company in Ireland is having a Registered Address and Business Address.
+A requirement for setting up a company in Ireland is having a Registered Business Address.
 If you have a home address in Ireland, you can use this on your company incorporation application.
-However, you should be aware that this address will be publicly shared on the CRO website.
-This means that anyone looking up your company will have access to this address.
+However, you should know that this address will be publicly shared on the CRO website.
+Anyone looking up your company will have access to this address.

 For this reason, many new companies will outsource their address requirements to a Registered Office Agent (ROA) like Accountant Online.
-Our Virtual Office Service is perfect for new business owners that are working from home or don’t have a central location for their business yet.
+Our Virtual Office Service is perfect for new business owners working from home or still needing a central location.

 What is a company seal?

-You can purchase a company seal straight away, after incorporation.
-The benefit of having the seal from the beginning is the peace of mind that your company is fully compliant with its requirements straight away.
+You can purchase a company seal straight away after incorporation.
+The benefit of having the seal from the beginning is the peace of mind that your company is immediately fully compliant with its requirements.

 Do I need an accountant to set up a Limited Company?

-There is no legal requirement for you to have an accountant when you set up a business in Ireland.
-However, there are statutory tax and accounting requirements and you may need expert support and guidance to ensure you meet those requirements.
+You have no legal requirement to have an accountant when you set up a business in Ireland.
+However, it would be best to consider the pros and cons of a Limited Company in Ireland before you decide to set up here.
+There are statutory tax and accounting requirements, and you may need expert support and guidance to ensure you meet those requirements.

-Our team of qualified and experienced chartered and certified accountants can take care of your tax requirements and filings.
-They will make sure that you are paying the correct taxes, and that no filing deadlines are missed.
+Our team of qualified, experienced chartered, certified accountants can handle your tax requirements and filings.
+They will ensure that you pay the correct taxes and that no filing deadlines are missed.

-For instance, you need to register for Corporation Tax before your company starts trading and invoicing clients.
-We recommend that you talk to our Client Services Team to discuss our annual accounting and year-end services.
+For instance, you must register for Corporation Tax before your company starts trading and invoicing clients.
+We recommend you discuss our annual accounting and year-end services with our Client Services Team.
 We are happy to provide expert advice on running a new business.

 Larissa is a Fellow Chartered Accountant (FCA) and is the CEO of Accountant Online, which specialises in company formation, company secretarial, annual accounting services, bookkeeping, tax, and payroll services for micro and small companies in Ireland and the UK.